defispartan/Team5Project/README.md

 **BigBird (MT-DNN)** Original codebase: https://github.com/namisan/mt-dnn

-Our results and model predictions are provided in the BigBird/Results directory.
+Our results and model predictions are provided in the BigBird/Results directory, and the examples we used for error analysis are in the BigBird/error_analysis directory.

 After installing the model as documented in the MT-DNN repository, replace the following files with the identically named files in the BigBird directory of our repository:
 * data_utils/glue_utils.py (data loading code modified for Winograd and COPA)